ampletorque/vagrant-setup/NOTES.md

 tricky than it's worth, but it would be really convenient to be able to schedule changes in advance.

+-- Don't do it for now.

 ### Browse Page(s) Management

 Mostly we're just talking about ordering and listing here.
 I think listing works fine with the listed/unlisted toggle.
 Ordering could be improved for sure.

+-- Fine for now.

 ### Project State